lsst-sitcom/sitcomtn-003/index.rst

 The ordering is [C10, C11, ..., C16, C17, C07, C06, ..., C01, C00].
 On some camera plots they are labelled as [amp1, amp2, ..., amp16].

 For the wavefront sensors, the split between the intra- and extra-focal chips are parallel to the CCS y-axis on R00 and R44, and parallel to the CCS x-axis on R40 and R04.
 Here we refer to each 2k by 4k as one chip.
 Sometimes we see them refered to as half-chips as well.
 The one closer to the field center is always the extra-focal chip, which has larger z-coordinate in the CCS.
-The camera team refers to the extra-focal chip as low chip sometimes, because it is lower than the focal plane when looked through the L3 lens.
-For the same reason, the intra-focal chips are refered to as high chips.
+The camera team refers to the extra-focal chip as low chip or SW0 sometimes, because it is lower than the focal plane when looked through the L3 lens.
+For the same reason, the intra-focal chips are refered to as high chips or SW1.
 The figure above (bottom right) also shows the naming of the amplifiers on R00_S22.
 The wavefront sensors at the other three corners are simply rotated versions of R00_22, by :math:`90^\circ` (R40_S02), :math:`180^\circ` (R44_S00), and :math:`270^\circ` (R04_S20).